tchak/rasputin/README.md

 Preprocessor :

-If you chouse to use "native require" your application.js file will look like this :
+If you chouse to use "javascript native require" your application.js file will look like this :

     require('jquery');
     require('ember');
     require('ember-data');
+    require('app/**/*');

 Ther is two new settings :

-    config.rasputin.use_javascript_requires
+    config.rasputin.use_javascript_requires = true
-    config.rasputin.strip_javascript_requires
+    config.rasputin.strip_javascript_requires = true

-By default the second one is true when in production environment

 Install
 -------